• Resources

 Yes, GRN is very useful for dispute resolution.
 If there is a difference between the goods ordered and delivered, GRN provides evidence that the goods were received as ordered.
 It can be compared with the purchase order and supplier’s invoice, and the issues of damaged goods, missing items and errors can be solved easily.

-A GRN isn’t always legally required (although it’s recommended for most companies, particularly for high-value stock or frequent deliveries).
-Still, it keeps accurate records and supports procurement and financial processes.
+While not legally mandatory, GRN is considered a best practice in procurement, especially for high-value or bulk deliveries.
+It keeps accurate records and supports procurement and financial processes.
 For low-value, low-frequency deliveries, some businesses might document things more simply.

 GRN is issued by the buyer when the goods received confirm the terms of the purchase order, such as quantity and quality of the goods.
 On the other hand, an invoice is issued by the supplier and is used to request payment for goods delivered.
 GRN is used to check invoices and process payment of goods.